talha1230/Hello_World_Calculator/README.md

 - **Unit Converter and ASCII Converter:** Enhance utility with a Unit Converter for practical conversions and an ASCII Converter for personalized security.

-- **Currency Converter:** Facilitate practical currency conversions seamlessly.
+- **Currency Converter:** Facilitate practical currency conversions seamlessly. still in development; (USD to PKR) is intergrated yet.

 ## Screenshots
 ### Main Window